-The City of Lynn shall provide seventy-five percent (75%) of the cost of the Blue Cross Blue Shield plan or HMO adopted by the City under Chapter 32B of the General Laws of the Commonwealth.
+The City of Lynn shall provide seventy-five percent (75%) of the cost of health insurance as adopted by the City under Chapter 32B of the General Laws of the Commonwealth.

 The current City policy for retirees shall remain in force.